aldaris/opensso/extensions/authnicrp/README.txt

     URL parameters if different from defaults

 4 - Install the module in OpenSSO.
 An 'install' ant target has been provided to
-    copy all the necessary files in the deployed OpenSSO root directory.
+    copy all the necessary files in the deployed OpenSSO instance root directory.
-    Prior to invoking the 'install' ant target, you will need to edit build.xml in order the define the location of this directory in the opensso-root.dir property.
+    Prior to invoking the 'install' ant target, you will need to modify the opensso-root.dir property in build.xml in order to define its location.

 5 - Start a JavaDB (Derby) server on localhost and default port '1527'.
     The module creates the database and tables at startup.
 The database is used